carnesen-archive/bitcoin-config/readme.md

 });
 ```

-Now the file at `DEFAULT_CONFIG_FILE_PATH` (the platform-dependent location where bitcoin looks for its config file, e.g. `~/.bitcoin/bitcoin.conf` on Linux) has contents:
+Now the file at `configFilePath` (the platform-dependent location where bitcoin looks for its config file, e.g. `~/.bitcoin/bitcoin.conf` on Linux) has contents:

 ```ini
 # This file was written using writeConfigFile from @carnesen/bitcoin-config